 If you are the victim of a crime and do not want to pursue action within the University system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, DPS can file a report via phone (314.977.3000) or in person at our office on the main campus, reference the details of the incident without revealing your identity, however, in matters involving sexual harassment, sexual assault, dating violence, domestic violence or stalking, DPS is required to report this information and complainant's name to the Title IX Coordinator.
-DPS is unable to respond to the Center of Aviation Sciences campus to take a report.
+With your permission, DPS can file a report on the details of the incident without revealing your identity, however, in matters involving sexual harassment, sexual assault, dating violence, domestic violence or stalking, DPS is required to report this information and complainant's name to the Title IX Coordinator.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, the University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime regarding a location, method, or assailant, and alert the campus community to potential danger if necessary.
-Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
+With such information, the University can keep an accurate record of the number of incidents occurring on our Clery geography, determine where there is a pattern of crime regarding a particular location, method, or assailant, and alert the campus community to potential danger if necessary.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.